Implementation Progress: Dec 2023 - May 2025

 Subdistricts in Idleb

-*Data from 'Subdistrict reached.xlsx', represents unique reach including children and adults as reported up to April 2025.
+*Represents unique reach including children and adults as reported up to May 2025.

 Indicator Level & Description | Target | Achieved | Progress | Status |